cmenscher/puckWebBluetoothTemplate/README.md

 2. jQuery 1.12.4
 3. The Puck.js Web Bluetooth library

 The application incorporates the capacitive sense capability, but you obviously don't have to use it.
+I recommend opening the Espruino Web IDE (https://www.espruino.com/ide/) in a separate tab/window to watch the output of the Puck.
 Have fun!